intel-ai/timedf/docker/e2e-hdk/README.md

+### Intro
 This is a folder with everything necessary to reproduce key benchmarks.

+### Files
-Main script is `all.sh`.
+- `all.sh` - Main script to run everything.
 Before running it, change `DATASETS_ROOT` to a location where you want to store datasets (around 40GB).
+- `load_data.sh` - script that loads datasets
+- 'run.sh` - script that runs benchmarks.

+### Requirements
+- docker
+- aws cli